 Keeping Your Child Safe

 You are an important part of our safety efforts and of the healthcare team.
 You know your child best.
 Speak up right away when you have a question or concern.
-Watch our Parents Make a Difference video (in Spanish, Los Padres Somos La Clave) to find out how valuable your voice is when caring for your child.

 Families have given us valuable input to help improve our service and safety.
 Here is how you can give us your comments: